Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Iowa State University

-Iowa State University requires all UAS operations on campus to be approved by the Environmental Health & Safety department.
-Jack Trice Stadium operates a TFR during athletic events.
+Iowa State University requires all unmanned aircraft systems (UAS) operations on campus to be approved by the Environmental Health & Safety department.
+Jack Trice Stadium (home of the Cyclones football team) has a temporary flight restriction during athletic events.

 University drone policies may change.
 Contact the institution directly to confirm current requirements before flying on campus.